 Address the cultural, economic, political, labor, and legal characteristics of different regions/countries.
 In addition to the environmental factors, business opportunities and competitive advantage of the region/country will be discussed.
 Gain the knowledge and skills to identify global opportunities and succeed in the world's most dynamic economies and markets.

 International business careers

-Lynn’s MBA in International Business Management program is consistently producing highly skilled and successful professionals.
+Lynn’s MBA in international business management program is consistently producing highly skilled and successful professionals.
 And those skills you receive will allow you to thrive in managerial and director roles in both domestic and international landscapes.
-There are many international business careers and opportunities for graduate students of the MBA in International Business Management program, including:
+There are many international business careers and opportunities for graduate students of the international business management program, including:

 - Corporate manager

 - Global business manager